Shinjuku Incident: Plot

-In the early 1990s, a tractor mechanic nicknamed Steelhead (Jackie Chan) illegally enters Japan from China in search of his fiancée, Xiu-Xiu (Xu Jinglei) with the help of his "brother" Jie (Daniel Wu).
+In the early 1990s, Nick, a tractor mechanic nicknamed Steelhead (Jackie Chan) illegally enters Japan from Hong Kong in search of his fiancée, Xiu-Xiu (Xu Jinglei) with the help of his "friend" Jie (Daniel Wu).
 Jie has taught Steelhead how to make a living by teaching him the trades of the underworld.
 One day, while illegally working as part of a clean-up crew in the sewers, Steelhead and his Chinese comrades are spotted by the police and run for their lives.
 In the ensuing turn of events, Steelhead saves Detective Kitano from drowning, and in gratitude, Kitano decides to stop pursuing Steelhead.

-One night, while working in a restaurant with Jie, Steelhead finds Xiu-Xiu with Yakuza leader Eguchi (Masaya Kato).
+One night, while working in a restaurant with Jie, Steelhead finds Xiu-Xiu with yakuza leader Eguchi (Masaya Kato).
 Saddened by seeing his fiancée with another man, he spends the night with Jie drinking and partying with hookers.
 Once sober, Steelhead decides to become a legal citizen of Japan by any means possible.
-Steelhead and his Chinese friends begin a money laundering operation, but leave Jie out of it due to his kind-hearted nature.
+Steelhead and his Chinese friends begin a money laundering operation, but Jie is left out due to his kind-hearted nature.
 Unfortunately, Taiwanese triad leader Gao (Jack Kao) discovers one of his pachinko machines has been tampered with (fixed by Steelhead's group) and vows to punish the culprit.
-Jie gets caught playing the tampered pachinko machine and is taken to a dark alleyway where Gao slices Jie's face and cuts off his right hand while trying to get information.
+Jie gets caught playing with the tampered pachinko machine and is taken to a dark alleyway, where Gao slices Jie's face and cuts off his right hand while trying to get information.
 Upon learning that Jie is held by the Taiwanese gang, Steelhead and the rest of their group go and collect Jie.

 Full of anger, Steelhead sneaks inside Gao's establishment and hides to take revenge, but instead learns of the plot between the Togawa group (rival "allies") and Gao to kill Eguchi.
 Eguchi, unaware of the plot, arrives at Gao's.
 Just as Gao is about to kill Eguchi, Steelhead saves him by chopping off Gao's arm with his machete.
-Steelhead and Eguchi manage to escape and Steelhead is welcomed to the Eguchi estate to recover.
+Steelhead and Eguchi manage to escape, and Steelhead is welcomed to the Eguchi estate to recover.
 There, Steelhead has the chance to catch up with Xiu-Xiu.
 Steelhead learns that Eguchi and Xiu-Xiu have a little girl, Ayako.
-Xiu-Xiu tells him that her name is now Yuko and that she is happy with her new life.
-In gratitude for saving his life, Eguchi returns and offers Steelhead a high-paying job in the Yakuza, which he refuses.
+Xiu-Xiu tells him that her name is now Yuko, and she is happy with her new life.
+In gratitude for saving his life, Eguchi returns and offers Steelhead a high-paying job in the yakuza, which he refuses.